To My Firstborn by Joaquín Gallegos Del Campo

 Your little eyes, mirrors of my own,

-May God shield you from affliction’s turmoil,
+May God spare you from affliction’s turmoil,

 Gripped by immense pain,